 - Citations—consistent business name, address, and phone number (NAP) listings across directories

-- Online presence including backlinks from local and industry-relevant websites
+- Online presence across socials, including backlinks from local and industry-relevant websites

 Businesses with consistent NAP data across major citation sources are 40% more likely to show up in the local pack.
-Companies with fully optimized profiles gain 2.7 times more trust from customers.
+Companies with fully optimised profiles gain 2.7 times more trust from customers.

-Businesses can boost their chances of appearing in this valuable search real estate by optimizing these three core Google local pack ranking factors.
+Businesses can boost their chances of appearing in this valuable search real estate by optimising these three core Google local pack ranking factors.

 Why the Google Local Pack Matters for Local Businesses

-A spot in the google local pack gives local businesses way more than just visibility.
-Research shows this can boost your revenue and help you get more customers.
+A spot in the Google local pack gives local businesses more than just visibility.
+Research shows this can boost your business revenue and help you get more customers.

 Click-Through Rates and Mobile Visibility

-Businesses in the google local pack get much higher click-through rates than regular listings.
-The top spot pulls in 17.6% of clicks, while second and third positions get 15.4% and 15.1% respectively.
-These numbers are nowhere near what paid search ads achieve – even the left position in local service ad boxes only gets 3.1% of clicks.
+Businesses that appear in the Google Local Pack get significantly more clicks than standard search listings.
+The top spot pulls in 17.6% of all clicks, with the second and third positions very close behind at 15.4% and 15.1%.
+In comparison, paid ad clicks don’t even touch that number, as local services ad boxes only receive 3.1% of clicks.

 Impact on Foot Traffic and Phone Calls

-The best reason to rank in the google local pack is how it drives actual store visits.
-Half of all mobile users who look up local businesses end up visiting them within 24 hours.
-Even better, 78% of these searches lead to in-store purchases.
+The main reason to aim for a spot in the Google Local Pack is for the in-person store visits.
+Roughly 50% of users who look up local businesses end up visiting within 24 hours.
+With 78% of searchers making in-store purchases.

 Trust Signals: Reviews and Star Ratings